 Make Theatre — Make a Difference

-Winter/Summer Institute’s (WSI) applied theatre-making process provides a space for exploration, interaction and collaboration with participants from vastly different cultures and backgrounds.
-We bring people together to question assumptions, engage in problem-solving dialogue, experiment with biases, improvise collective ideas and, most importantly, create fabulous theatre.
+The Winter/Summer Institute’s (WSI) applied theatre-making process provides a space for exploration, interaction and collaboration with participants from vastly different cultures and backgrounds.
+We bring people together to question assumptions, engage in problem-solving dialogue, experiment with biases, promote racial justice, improvise collective ideas and, most importantly, create fabulous theatre.

 Our goal is not only to share what we’ve learned and created, but to offer ways for others to devise aesthetically provocative, socially challenging theatre anywhere with anyone in almost any situation.
 Visit About Us to find out more of what we are up to!■ ■ ■

-Our residency last summer in Chattanooga, co-sponsored by the Chattanooga State Community College Theatre Department, brought our collaborative process of dialogue and creating provocative, entertaining theatre to a region that, like our country as a whole, remains deeply divided along political, religious, class, and racial lines.
+As part of our U.S.-focused work, WSI took our collaborative process of dialogue and theatre making to Chattanooga, Tennessee – a city that, like the U.S. as a whole, is deeply divided along political, religious, class, and racial lines.

 That there is a way for humans, regardless of their unique differences, inequalities, and every-thing-in-between, to find a way to communicate in a sensitive manner that gives voice to all parties involved… I feel lighter after having this experience.
 Better somehow.
 More connected in the way humans are connected. —Johanna, student

 I gained insight into the power of gathering strangers together and inspiring them to find the connections that make them a community. —Page, drug and alcohol rehab counselor